Lecanemab

 Lecanemab, sold under the brand name Leqembi, is a monoclonal antibody medication used for the treatment of Alzheimer's disease.
 Lecanemab is an amyloid beta-directed antibody.
-It is given via intravenous infusion.
+It is given via intravenous infusion or subcutaneous injection to people with mild cognitive impairment or mild dementia.
+In clinical trials, it demonstrated modest efficacy in reducing relative cognitive decline compared to placebo.
+The most common side effects of lecanemab include headache, infusion-related reactions, and amyloid-related imaging abnormalities, a side effect known to occur with the class of antibodies targeting amyloid.

-Lecanemab was approved for medical use in the United States in January 2023.
+Lecanemab was jointly developed by Eisai, Biogen, and BioArctic.
+It was granted accelerated approval for medical use in the United States in January 2023, and fully approved by the FDA in July 2023.